Simin Liu: Career

-Liu is currently a professor of epidemiology at Brown University School of Public Health and professor of medicine (endocrinology) at Brown University's Alpert Medical School, and director of the Center for Global Cardiometabolic Health (CGCH).
-He also holds an adjunct professorship at the Harvard T.H.
+Liu is currently the Distinguished Professor and Chair of the Department of Epidemiology and Biostatistics at the Susan & Henry Samueli College of Health Sciences, University of California, Irvine.
+He also holds adjunct professorships at the Brown University School of Public Health and the Harvard T.H.
 Chan School of Public Health.
-Prior to joining the Brown faculty, Liu was the founding director of the UCLA Burroughs Wellcome Fund (BWF) Inter-school Program in Metabolic Diseases and the Center for Metabolic Disease Prevention.From 2005 to 2013, he served as professor of epidemiology, medicine, and OBGYN at UCLA.
-From 1998 to 2005, Liu served as instructor, assistant, and associate professor of medicine at Harvard Medical School and Brigham and Women's Hospital in Boston, and assistant and associate professor of epidemiology at the Harvard School of Public Health.
-He is currently an associate editor for The American Journal of Clinical Nutrition.
+Before joining the faculty at UC Irvine, he was a professor of epidemiology at Brown University School of Public Health and professor of medicine (endocrinology) at Brown University's Alpert Medical School.
+At Brown, he also served as the director of the Center for Global Cardiometabolic Health (CGCH) and has contributed to building several research and training programs in the global health space through a specialized blend of study in genomics, nutrition, and environmental science.
+Earlier in his career, Liu was the founding director of the UCLA Burroughs Wellcome Fund (BWF) Inter-school Program in Metabolic Diseases and the Center for Metabolic Disease Prevention, one of the few transdisciplinary doctoral programs in the country providing integrative training in population-based quantitative and biological sciences.
+From 2005 to 2013, he served as professor of epidemiology, medicine, and OBGYN at UCLA.
+From 1998 to 2005, Liu held positions as an instructor, assistant professor, and associate professor of medicine at Harvard Medical School and Brigham and Women's Hospital in Boston, as well as assistant and associate professor of epidemiology at the Harvard School of Public Health.
+He currently serves as an associate editor for The American Journal of Clinical Nutrition.

-As of 2020 he is the Anandi L. Sharma Visiting Professor of Cardiovascular Medicine, at the Cardiovascular Institute of Mount Sinai Hospital and the Icahn School of Medicine at Mount Sinai, New York, NY.